saleor/saleor-dashboard/.changeset/sour-sheep-rush.md

 "saleor-dashboard": patch
 ---

-Tag docker container as latest when the new latest releae was published
+Tag docker container as latest when the published GitHub release is marked as "latest"